oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

     CBANKDB_TPURGENT
     ```

-    Connect to the database using the `ADMIN` user, the password you retrieved earlier ans the TNS name `DBNAME_tp`.
+    Connect to the database using the `ADMIN` user, the password you retrieved earlier and the TNS name `DBNAME_tp`.

     ```sql
     SQL> <copy>connect ADMIN/your-ADMIN-password@your-TNS-entry</copy>